 After admiring the unique pattern, you can halve the egg with a knife to find a runny, gooey green egg yolk and a translucent brown, rubber-like white.
 I find the egg yolk mesmerising, as it’s surrounded by concentric rings of brown, dark blue, and green.
 By now you may have also caught a whiff of a slight odour that is a mixture of sulphur and ammonia.
 Here’s a good reason to pay good money for your century eggs, as some say the odour of good quality century eggs is less pungent.

 A brown egg with a swampy, green egg yolk and a funky smell.
 You must be asking yourself now if you still want to put this egg in your mouth.
-In my experience, once you’ve got over its appearance and smell, a century egg actually tastes alright and has a surprisingly creamy, succulent flavour.
+In my experience, once you’ve gotten over its appearance and smell, a century egg actually tastes okay, and has a surprisingly creamy, succulent flavour.

 Tips for Eating A Century Egg:

-- If you are a century egg novice and want to slowly ease your palate into the unique taste of century eggs, you may want to first try cooked century eggs.
+- If you are a novice, you may want to first try cooked century eggs, to slowly ease your palate into the unique taste.

 - Congee with pork and century egg is one of the most popular Cantonese comfort foods.
 Cooking congee with diced century eggs is supposed to give the congee a beautiful, velvety texture.

 - When you’re ready to become a century-egg expert, here are some ways to enjoy the egg in all its glory.

 - Instead of cooking the egg in congee, try sprinkling some diced century eggs and chopped spring onions over your congee as toppings.